Sales leadership framework for building and retaining high-performing sales teams through culture, alignment, and relationships

-Mastering Sales Leadership: Key Skills for Building High-Performing Teams
+Sales Leadership: Building and Retaining High-Performing Teams

 Three Keys to Successful Sales Leadership

 Yet, in all sales leadership positions, you’ll have to have command of more than just sales skills; you’ll need to be able to lead others.
+Salespeople may come for the money, but they stay because they trust the leadership and believe in the company’s vision, which is why strong sales leadership plays such a large role in retention.

 #1–Strong Leaders Know Building Relationships is a High Priority